-My new technical teaching experience immediately felt a fulfilling one, at the same time giving me a more focussed direction in my art practice.
+My new experience in technical teaching immediately felt a fulfilling one, at the same time it afforded a relevant stimulus in the applied techniques of my art practice.
 Looking for participation in collective exhibitions, my first contributions in public art exhibitions were mainly of a religious nature.
 In the very early seventies, exhibitions of Sacred Art were organized at the annexe of St. John’s Co-Cathedral in Valletta.
-On one of these events I submitted a large pop art version of The Crucifixion using oil paint and gold candy wrappers.
+On one of these events I submitted a large pop art version of The Crucifixion using houshold paint and gold candy wrappers.
 Years ago I disposed of this work for some reason that I cannot recall.

 In later years such Sacred Art exhibitions were being organized at the Cathedral Museum in Mdina.
-In one of these exhibitions in 1973, I participated with a forty-five centimeter wax crucifix – a skinny, twisted, gnarled figure, with a painful and submissive expression.
+In the 1973 exhibition, I participated with a forty-five centimetre wax crucifix – a skinny, twisted, gnarled figure, with a painful and submissive expression.